heerhaan/SimTECH/README.md

 |_Fig.1: Race in SimTECH_|

 ## Requirements
-It is required to have an instance of MSSQL localdb installed and running, if you don't like that then feel free to change it to something else yourself.
+It is required to have an instance of MSSQL localdb installed and running, if you don't like that then that's your problem.

 ## Installation
 Get the .zip from the release, unpack it somewhere and run the EXE.
 Done!